hewison-chris/agora-cl-docs/website/docs/install/install-with-docker.md

 <HeaderBadgesWidget commaDelimitedContributors="Raul,Mick" />

-Prysm can be installed on Windows, GNU/Linux, and MacOS systems with Docker.
+Agora-cl can be installed on Windows, GNU/Linux, and MacOS systems with Docker.
 We use [Bazel](https://bazel.build) to push preconfigured Docker images to a publicly accessible Google Cloud container registry.

 :::tip Not familiar with Docker?
 Try our quickstart